I've heard that sundowning may happen with dementia. What is sundowning and how is it treated?

 - Difficulty separating reality from dreams

-- Presence of an infection such as urinary tract infection
+- Presence of an infection such as a urinary tract infection

-- Try to maintain a predictable routine for bedtime, waking, meals and activities.
+- Keep a predictable routine for bedtime, waking, meals and activities.

 - Plan for activities and exposure to light during the day to encourage nighttime sleepiness.